May 25, 2026

 Habit one — Know your monthly baseline

-Before chasing new tactics, write down what actually hits your bank today: distributor payouts, Bandcamp days, teaching hours, Patreon-style support, beat leases—whatever is real.
-Without that baseline, every idea feels equally urgent.
+Before chasing new tactics, write down what actually hits your bank today.
+Not projected revenue, not “potential” from a viral moment — actual deposits from the last three months.
+Break it down by source: distributor payouts, Bandcamp days, teaching hours, Patreon-style support, beat leases, sync placements, merch.

 Habit two — Keep sync-ready assets boringly organized